PaperMtn/slack-watchman/README.md

 ```
 There are Python tests to ensure rules are formatted properly and that the Regex patterns work in the `tests` dir

-More information about rules, and how you can add your own, is in the file [rules documentation](rules.md).
+More information about rules, and how you can add your own, is in the file `docs/rules.md`.

 ### Logging